sujalsahu620/idea_clan_assignment/Readme.md

    <li>Likes are stored as part of the post data, allowing users to view the total number of likes on a particular post.
 </li>
    <li>These functionalities are implemented using a combination of Express.js for route handling, MongoDB for data storage, and GraphQL for efficient querying and manipulation of data.
 The backend architecture ensures data security, scalability, and performance to provide a seamless social media experience for users.</li>
+    <li>Likes can be deleted by the respective creator If they are logged in</li>
 </ul>

 ### **To Signup**